This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-In this article, I cover some key information about cooking pulled pork, including tips on how to prevent overcooking it.
+In this article, we cover some key information about cooking pulled pork, including tips on how to prevent overcooking it.

 While pulled pork is difficult to overcook, it is still possible to overcook pulled pork.
 You want your pork to be tender and to easily pull apart, which is an indication that the connective tissue has broken down.

 However, you don’t want it to be so overcooked that the muscle fibers themselves start to lose structure and turn to mush, or even worse, completely dried out.
 This results in a texture that will ruin your sandwich or burger, and simply isn’t how pulled pork should be served!